March 12, 2026

 EV owners can expect to get three to four miles per kWh of charge.

 On average, Americans drive 13,489 miles a year.
-For EV owners, this average translates into a cost of $506 to $720 with at-home charging.
-Depending on fuel efficiency and local fuel prices, driving 13,489 miles a year in a gas-powered car would cost around $1,600 to $2,100 a year.
+For EV owners, this average translates into a cost around $693 with at-home charging.

 Home EV Charging Installation Costs